genesiscommunitysuccess/docs/docs/04_front-end/05_micro-front-ends/05_foundation-user-management.md

 To enable this micro-front-end in your application, follow the steps below:

 - Add `@genesislcap/foundation-entity-management` as a dependency in your *package.json* file.
 Whenever you change the dependencies of your project, ensure you run the `$ npm run bootstrap` command again.
+For more info see the [pacakge.json basics](../01_basics/04_package-json-basics.md).

 ```javascript
 {